prakash-js/write-ups/CrashDump-HTB/CrashDump.md

 - After converting from UTC+5:30 to UTC `2025-11-05 01:09:12 UTC`

 - If the answer from the elapsed time is not clear or not expected, we can manually verify it by switching to each thread one by one using ~0 s, ~1 s, ~2 s, ~3 s and running .ttime on each one.
 Then we can compare the Created timestamps across all threads — the thread with the latest creation timestamp is the last created thread.
 This manual approach cross validates our finding from the elapsed time.

+## Task 7

+### Provide the BaseAddress of the injected shellcode.
+> b1`20870000

+**Explaination :**

+Since we already identified in Task 5 that the injected process was notepad.exe (PID 920), I opened its dump file in WinDbg to inspect its memory layout.
+I then ran `!address` to view all memory regions that notepad.exe was using at the time the dump was captured.

+MEM_PRIVATE combined with PAGE_EXECUTE_READWRITE permissions is highly suspicious and commonly associated with malicious activity such as shellcode injection.

+Private memory is allocated specifically for one process at runtime and is not backed by any file on disk.
+When this is combined with Read, Write, and Execute permissions, it becomes a strong indicator of compromise attackers abuse this combination to write malicious payload bytes into memory and then execute them directly.

+ To filter for these specific conditions, I ran:
+ `!address -f:MEM_PRIVATE,PAGE_EXECUTE_READWRITE`